 In 2011, the EU Third Energy Package was implemented in the UK through the Electricity and Gas (Internal Markets) Regulations 2011 (2011 Regulations), SI 2011/2704 and introduced the requirement of ‘ownership unbundling’, including the obligation that the ownership and operation of transmission systems be separated from gas and electricity generation, production and supply activities.
 For more information on this unbundling regime, see Practice Note: The EU third energy package—unbundling.

 In June 2009, new regulatory arrangements came into force for transitional offshore transmission projects which were already under construction.
-Full commencement of the offshore transmission regime occurred in June 2014 so that transmitting
+Full commencement of the offshore transmission regime occurred in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.